nachocpol/nachodevblog/content/posts/Haack-series-generator-exporter.md

 +++
 draft = false
 date = 2020-05-16T23:06:15+01:00
-title = "Hack Series nose cone generator and exporter" description = "Generator that allows you to customize the nose cone settings and then export it as an OBJ" slug = "" tags = ["rocketry"]
+title = "Haack Series nose cone generator and exporter" description = "Generator that allows you to customize the nose cone settings and then export it as an OBJ" slug = "" tags = ["rocketry"]